Redy1908/GreenWay-Backend/README.md

 > :warning: This set up is only for development/prototyping <u>DO NOT</u> use it in production :warning:

-Ensure that [Docker](https://www.docker.com/) is installed and running on your system.

 This project uses [KeyCloak](https://www.keycloak.org/) as its Identity and Access Management (IAM) system.
 A pre-configured realm and the following users are already configured: